splunk/splunk-aws-cloudformation/README.md

 ### Step 1: Setup Virtual Private Cloud (one-time setup) ###
 This one-time step provisions your new VPC with proper connectivity & needed resources, including a NAT instance, a Bastion leap host, and a Chef server with all necessary recipes

-1. Open the Amazon VPC console at https://console.aws.amazon.com/vpc/
+1. Open Amazon CloudFormation console at https://console.aws.amazon.com/cloudformation
 2. Click **Create Stack** button.
 In the **Create A New Stack** dialog, provide a name for your stack.
 For Template Source, you can select either:
   * **Upload template file** and browse to your local copy of [vpc_master.template](../master/templates/vpc_master.template)<br>
   OR,